acfthomson/stock-analysis/README.md

 ## Overview of Project
 Using a stock market dataset spanning two years, VBA code was written to calculate total daily volume and rate of return for a year.
-The stock market data was contained in an Excel spreadsheet, and a VBA script was written.
+The stock market data was contained in an Excel spreadsheet and a VBA script was written.
 The VBA code was refactored in order to make it more efficient to use against larger datasets.

 The dataset can be found here: [VBA_Challenge](https://github.com/acfthomson/stock-analysis/blob/main/VBA_Challenge.xlsm)